 - 3.1.
+The recommendations were endorsed by Cabinet on 11 February 2020 with a further recommendation to take the report to Council for endorsement on 5 March. - 3.2.
 If established and supported with the required resources and expertise the Development Corporation would attract nationally and internationally significant investment and development into the East Midlands and more specifically in to the Ratcliffe on Soar Power Station site.
-This type of investment is not something that Rushcliffe or the power station could attract on their own. - 3.2.
+This type of investment is not something that Rushcliffe or the power station could attract on their own. - 3.3.
 Following the Government announcement regarding the decommissioning of coal-fired power stations in 2017 Ratcliffe on Soar Power Station is due to be decommissioned by 2025.
-This will have a significant impact on the Borough both financially (loss of business rates) and with the potential to have a very large derelict site at the entrance to the Borough from the A453.
+A further announcement was made by the Prime Minister on 4 February 2020 that this should be brought forward to 2024, it is understood that Government will issue a consultation on this.
+The closure will have a significant impact on the Borough both financially (loss of business rates) and with the potential to have a very large derelict site at the entrance to the Borough from the A453.
 The Development Corporation would provide greater certainty on the redevelopment of the site, leveraging investment and resources to support delivery.